GopinathV-1/flask-student-management-system/USER-STORIES.md

    * As a teacher *ISBAT create a create assignment post.
    * As a teacher *ISBAT delete my own assignment post.
    * As a teacher *ISBAT update my assignment post.
+   * As a teacher *ISBAT update students profile.
    * As a teacher *ISBAT see an error page if I enter wrong URL.
 (Error Handling)
    * As a student *ISBAT see an error page if I enter wrong URL.
 (Error Handling)